huaweicloud/terraform-provider-huaweicloud/docs/data-sources/gaussdb_influx_instances.md

 * `region` - (Optional, String) The region in which to obtain the instances.
 If omitted, the provider-level region will be used.

-* `id` - (Optional, String) Specifies the ID of the instance.
+* `instance_id` - (Optional, String) Specifies the ID of the instance.
 If you enter an instance ID starting with an asterisk (*), fuzzy search results are returned.
 If you enter a valid instance ID, an exact result is returned.

 * `name` - (Optional, String) Specifies the name of the instance.
 If you enter an instance name starting with an asterisk (*), fuzzy search results are returned.
 If you enter a valid instance name, an exact result is returned.